walmartlabs/lacinia/docs/tutorial/testing-1.rst

 Conclusion
 ----------

-We've created one test, and managed to get it to run.
+We've created just one test, and managed to get it to run.
 That's a great start.
-Next up, we'll flesh out our tests, fix the many outdated functions in ``clojure-game-geek.db``, and do some refactoring to ensure that our tests are concise, readable, and efficient.
+Next up, we'll flesh out our tests, fix the many outdated functions in the ``clojure-game-geek.db`` namespace, and do some refactoring to ensure that our tests are concise, readable, and efficient.

 .. [#testdata] An improved approach might be to create a fresh database namespace for each test, or each test namespace, and create and populate the tables with fresh test data each time.
+   This might be very important when attempting to run these tests inside a Continuous Integration server.

 .. [#twitter] Downside: you'll probably read a lot less Twitter while developing.